-The purpose of RtI is to provide all students with the best opportunities to succeed in school, identify students with learning problems, and ensure that they receive appropriate instruction and related supports.
+The purpose of RtI is to provide all students with the best opportunities to succeed in school and maximize student achievement.
+It also is used to identify negative learning outcomes in order to ensure that they receive appropriate instruction and related supports.

-The goal of RtI is to integrate all the resources to minimize risk for the long-term negative consequences associated with poor learning or behavioral outcomes.
+The goal of RtI is to integrate all resources to minimize risk for the long-term, negative consequences associated with poor learning or behavioral outcomes.

 At Bethlehem, we strive to support all student learning and growth.
 When a student is having difficulty, academic support is a helpful resource for our families.